vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 —While the illustrious Hemādri [. . . ], crest-jewel of the ministers, who has re claimed the jungle (nirjitajhāḍiman. ḍala), who is completely dedicated to the super intendency of (all) records, [. . . ] who is the head of the elephant-drivers—(while) this (Hemādri) is acquiting himself of the heavy task (of administering) the whole empire consigned to him by his (i.e. the king’s) grace (prasāda),

-There is this pearl in the line (gotra) of Gautama, the illustrious Jalhaṇa; after him there is M¯udhugi [. . . ] who excels in virtues and who is a polemicist in the field of śruti and śāstra; to him has been born a virtuous son, the illustrious Acyutanāyaka who is blessed by the illustrious Rāmacandra.
+There is this pearl in the line (gotra) of Gautama, the illustrious Jalhaṇa; after him there is Mūdhugi [. . . ] who excels in virtues and who is a polemicist in the field of śruti and śāstra; to him has been born a virtuous son, the illustrious Acyutanāyaka who is blessed by the illustrious Rāmacandra.
 (16) [. . . ]

 And this (Acyutanāyaka), the Grandsire among the governors [. . . ],